Junior High can be a really challenging time for kids.

 We get it.
 That’s why we’re here!

-The benefits your adolescent will see from doing therapy at Inspire:
+The benefits your Junior Higher will see from doing therapy at Inspire:

 Your teen will learn about their feelings